RosterElf Logo

 Tips:

-• Set a review schedule (annually or when legislation changes)
+• Set a review schedule (annually, or when legislation or business practices change)

-• Monitor for compliance issues or frequent questions
+• Monitor for compliance issues or frequent employee questions

-• Communicate updates using the same process as the original rollout
+• Communicate updates using the same rollout process as the original policy

 COMMUNICATION